davidjpy/wildbear/README.md

 | Adjust Cart Products | &#10004; | Ability to Make Changes to Cart Products |
 | Remove Cart Product | &#10004; | Ability to Remove a Cart Product |

-## Deployment
-The demo can be visited via https://www.wildbear-shop.com/

 ## Stacks & Frameworks
 * ReactJS